Oscars Drops 'Popular Film' Category

 According to the The Hollywood Reporter:

-Despite the hiccup, the Academy noted the Board of governors "continues to be actively engaged in discussions, and will examine and seek additional input regarding this category."
+Despite the hiccup, the Academy noted the Board of Governors "continues to be actively engaged in discussions, and will examine and seek additional input regarding this category."

 "We have made changes to the Oscars over the years—including this year—and we will continue to evolve while also respecting the incredible legacy of the last 90 years," the Academy statement said.